filafb/algorithms/lessons/binaryTree/README.md

 Traversing: [2,7,4,1,9,6,10,8,5,3]

-* Deleting nodes in a tree, deletion process qill be in post-order, which means delete its left child and its right child before delete the node itself
+* Deleting nodes in a tree, deletion process will be in post-order, which means delete its left child and its right child before delete the node itself
 * Post-order is also used in mathematical expressions